snakemake/snakemake/docs/snakefiles/rules.rst

     The benefit will be maximal when integrating many small notebooks that each do a particular job, hence allowing to get away from large monolithic, and therefore unreadable notebooks.

 It is recommended to prefix the ``.ipynb`` suffix with either ``.py`` or ``.r`` to indicate the notebook language.
-In the notebook, a snakemake object is available, which can be accessed in the same way as the with :ref:`script integration <snakefiles_external-scripts>`.
+In the notebook, a snakemake object is available, which can be accessed in the same way as the with :ref:`script integration <snakefiles-external_scripts>`.
 In other words, you have access to input files via ``snakemake.input`` (in the Python case) and ``snakemake@input`` (in the R case) etc..
 Optionally it is possible to automatically store the processed notebook.
 This can be achieved by adding a named logfile ``notebook=...`` to the ``log`` directive.